Reinforcing RCTs with Multiple Priors while Learning about External Validity: Introduction

-The structure of the paper proceeds as follows.
+\paragraph{Organization of the Paper} The structure of the paper proceeds as follows.
 In Section \ref{sec:setup}, we set up the problem.
-We present two versions of the setup, one for the general model and the other for a Markov Gaussian model.
-In Section \ref{sec:analytical_results}, we provide analytical results for the Markov Gaussian model.
+We present two versions of the setup, one for the general model and the other for a Gaussian model.
+In Section \ref{sec:analytical_results}, we provide analytical results for the Gaussian model.
 We then illustrate the main analytical results by simulation in Section \ref{sec:simulations}.
+In Section \ref{Sec:App}, we illustrate our procedure using data from a charitable giving experiment.
 Section \ref{sec:conclusions} concludes.